The ABC in Cardiopulmonary Resuscitation and Basic Life Support ensures that the victim receives high-quality CPR within the shortest time possible.

 What is Airway Breathing Circulation?

 The ABC are abbreviations for Airway, Breathing, and Compressions.
-It refers to the sequence of events in Basic Life Support.
+It refers to the steps of CPR in order.
 The ABC procedure ensures that the victim receives proper CPR within the shortest time possible.
 The Airway and Breathing will also provide the initial assessment of whether the victim will need CPR or not.

 Research findings by the American Heart Association show that beginning the chest compressions earlier improves the victim’s chances of survival.
 Responders should not take more than 10 seconds to check for a pulse.
 Wherever in doubt, bystanders should begin CPR.